-How to request a transcript
+How to request a Transcript or Records

 High school students will need an official transcript for each college application submitted.
 Transcript requests can be made via our High School Transcript Request Form link here or by emailing schooloffice@digitalacademyofflorida.org.